mozilla/www.ccadb.org/policy.md

 For each unexpired and unrevoked CA certificate record disclosed to the CCADB and within 7 days of the corresponding CA issuing its first certificate, CA Owners MUST disclose either:
 - the URL of a full and complete Certificate Revocation List (CRL); or
-- a JSON Array of Partitioned CRL URLs.
+- a JSON array of partitioned CRL URLs.

-URLs:
+Unless one of the temporary exceptions in Section 6.2.1  applies, URLs:
-- MUST match exactly as they appear in the certificates issued by the corresponding CA.
+- MUST match exactly as they appear in the certificates issued by the corresponding CA, if URLs are included in certificates.

 If populating a full and complete CRL URL:
 - the corresponding CRL SHOULD NOT contain an 'Issuing Distribution Point' extension.
-- the JSON Array of Partitioned CRL URLs field MUST be empty.
+- the JSON Array of Partitioned CRL URLs field MUST be empty, unless one of the temporary exceptions in Section 6.2.1 applies.

-If populating a JSON Array of Partitioned CRL URLs:
+If populating a JSON array of partitioned CRL URLs:
 - CA Owners MUST ensure that each corresponding CRL contains a critical 'Issuing Distribution Point' extension and the 'distributionPoint' field of the extension MUST include a 'UniformResourceIdentifier'.
 The value of the UniformResourceIdentifier MUST exactly match a URL, from which the CRL was accessed, present in the CCADB record associated with the CA certificate.
-- the full and complete CRL URL MUST be empty.
+- the full and complete CRL URL MUST be empty, unless one of the temporary exceptions in Section 6.2.1 applies.

 Under normal operating conditions, the CRL URLs provided by CAs in accordance with this section MUST be available such that relying parties are able to successfully retrieve the current CRL every 4 hours.

+#### 6.2.1 Transitions Between CRL URLs

+When a CA Owner transitions from a previously disclosed CRL URL (“legacy URL”) to a new URL (e.g., from “crl.repository.acme.com/crl-1.crl” to “crl.acme.com/crl-1.crl”), and at least one unexpired certificate references the legacy URL, the following requirements apply for the duration of the transition:
+- The CA Owner MUST disclose either the legacy URL(s) or the new URL(s).
+- When transitioning between a full CRL and partitioned CRLs (or vice versa), the CA Owner SHOULD disclose the full and complete CRL URL during the transition period.
+- The CA Owner MUST ensure a valid CRL remains retrievable from the legacy URL until it is no longer included in any unexpired certificates.
+- The complete set of revocation information available from the legacy URL(s) MUST be identical to the set available from the new URL(s).
+- The CCADB disclosure MUST be updated to reflect only the new URL(s) once all certificates containing the legacy URL(s) have expired.

 ### 6.3 Cross-certification across PKI Hierarchies